Tait1337/web-framework-startup-comparison/README.md

 🌎 **Container** Run everywhere due to light docker container distribution<br/>
 <br/>
 <br/>
-Native build compilation was done with GraalVM 20.3.0 (only Quarkus still use GraalVM 20.2.0).<br/>
+Native build compilation was done with GraalVM 21.<br/>
 Non-Native JVM build compilation and runtime was done with AdoptOpenJDK 11.0.7 on my Acer Aspire ES1-572 (4 Core x 2,5GHz, 16GB RAM, Windows 10, x64).<br/>
 No application configuration or JVM performance tuning has been applied.<br/>